THUDM/CogDL/docs/source/task/unsupervised_node_classification.rst

             embeddings = self.model.train(G)

-The spectral propagation in ProNE can improve the quality of representation learned from other methods, so we can use 'enhance_emb' to enhance performance.
+The spectral propagation in ProNE can improve the quality of representation learned from other methods, so we can use `enhance_emb` to enhance performance.

 .. code-block:: python